luisarcher/PSql-DotNet-Vue-Stack-Boilerplate/README.md

  - Investigate how to properly do TDD and setup the testing process
  - Maybe automate some stuff with Jenkins or github actions / workflow

- ## Notes of my learning process
- - Key notes above are more important than these notes.
- - I wanted to use the Vuetify UI kit, but feeling the tailwindCSS more.
- - Seems like both Nuxt3 and NetCore supports hot-reload.
-I could use it locally but struggled using it with docker, something to investigate later.